Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Discussion

 \section{Discussion}

 In this work, we proposed the RTL framework for the estimation of ITRs to address shifts in treatment-covariate relationships between source and target datasets.
 Our method selectively transfers essential model components from a source model and allows shifted effects only if they improve predictive performance on the target data.
 By combining model-level transfer with the reluctant modeling principle, the RTL balances adaptability with parsimony and prevents unnecessary complexity.
+Additionally, a regret bound for the difference between the value of the optimal ITR and that of the estimated ITR was provided in terms of the approximation and estimation errors.
 Simulation studies showed that our RTL method achieved a higher estimated value than competing approaches, particularly when the sample size of target samples is limited or when a treatment-covariate interaction effect has shifted.
-In the real-data application, the proposed method identified clinically plausible shifts while achieving a high value with less model complexity, illustrating its practical utility when data sharing is restricted and effect heterogeneity exists.
+In the real data application, { our RTL method remained robust by adjusting penalization levels across covariates.
+We hypothesize that real-world data may involve more complex relationships than those represented in the simulation setting, which could have induced excessive shrinkage for methods relying on the standard Lasso penalization, such as TransLasso.
+In contrast, our proposed RTL method enables differential shrinkage across covariates through a weight vector, $\bb w$, allowing the model to selectively retain important predictors while mitigating over-shrinkage.
+In addition, unlike methods that require direct access to source data, RTL can be implemented using only the coefficients of a pre-trained source model, further} illustrating its practical utility { in privacy-sensitive or data-restricted environments}.